5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ## Objective

 **Machine Learning Model Deployment** is the process of making your model available in production environments, so it can be used to make predictions for other software systems [1].
 Before model deployment, **feature engineering** occurs in preparing data that will later be used to train a model [2].
 Driverless AI **Automatic Machine Learning (AutoML)** combines the best feature engineering and one or more **machine learning models** into a scoring pipeline [3][4].
 The **scoring pipeline** is used to score or predict data when given new test data [5].
 The **scoring pipeline** comes in two flavors.
-The first scoring pipeline is a **Model Object, Optimized(MOJO) Scoring Pipeline**, a standalone, low-latency model object designed to be easily embeddable in production environments.
-The second scoring pipeline is a Python Scoring Pipeline, which has a heavy footprint that is all Python and uses the latest libraries of Driverless AI to allow for executing custom scoring recipes[6].
+The first scoring pipeline is a **Model Object Optimized(MOJO) Scoring Pipeline**, a standalone, low-latency model object designed to be easily embeddable in production environments.
+The second scoring pipeline is a Python Scoring Pipeline, which has a heavy footprint that is all Python and uses Driverless AI's latest libraries to allow for executing custom scoring recipes[6].

 For this tutorial, we will continue making use of the prebuilt experiment: **Model_deployment_HydraulicSystem.**  The Driverless AI  experiment is a classifier model that classifies whether the **cooling condition** of a **Hydraulic System Test Rig** is 3, 20, or 100.
 By looking at the **cooling condition,** we can predict whether the Hydraulic Cooler operates **close to total failure**, **reduced efficiency**, or **full efficiency**.